 Gevuldree took three deep breaths and mastered herself.
 She did not ask any futile questions about how it could have happened.
 The basement of the Pnurrm was crowded with objects brought in from the wilderness; on rare occasion one of them might release a rhoufah, an unwelcomeness.
-Uranians simply accept that life is like that.
+(Uranians simply accept that life is like that.)
 The point was, how best to respond.
 "Shortly, then, Barlayn will wake and be able to decide what to do with the remainder of his life.
 Sixty days; not much, but not nothing.
 But will his recovery be too late to allow him any room for what he may wish to do?"
-A sharpness had taken over her face: sign of a keen, bitter determination to counteract, so far as was possible, what had been done.
+A sharpness had taken over her face: sign of a bitter determination to counteract, so far as was possible, what had been done.

 "Go on..." prompted Hyala.
-"You can be clear about it, in my house."
+"You can speak clearly in my house."

 Brows lifted in admiration at the girl's new clarity of thought and speech, Hyala nevertheless demurred: "Even assuming you're right, that the Noad's infection was no accident... concealing his successor may play into the enemy's hands..."

-"Not doing so will leave him more literally in the enemy's hands!"
+"Not doing so will leave him in the enemy's hands, more literally!"

 "The way ahead for the Daon forks into two main routes.
 I shall call them Route One and Route Two.
 Along the first of these, you hide him, you take him away, out of reach of Dempelath's power.
-He then becomes a leader of peripheral survivors who have abandoned the city and subsist in freedom on the edge of the wilderness and beyond.
-Route Two, by contrast, is an event-line that keeps him in Olhoav, where he may possibly become a focus of hope, working to subvert the tyrant's schemes from within.
-It is impossible for me to say which of those two options would have been favoured by Barlayn, the only answer I can give is, it is impossible to say..."
+He then becomes a leader of peripheral survivors: people who have abandoned the city and who subsist in freedom on the edge of the wilderness and beyond.
+Route Two, by contrast, is an event-line that keeps him in Olhoav.
+Here he may possibly become a focus of hope, working to subvert the tyrant's schemes from within.
+If you ask me which of these two options would have been favoured by Barlayn, the only answer I can give is, it is impossible to say..."

-"Please, don't ask me," said the Brain - and its voice cut off, with a finality that caused the mind's ear to supply the snick of a closed switch.
+"Please don't ask me," said the Brain, and its voice cut off with the snick of a closed switch.

-Hyala sighed, "He's getting more like that these days..."
+Hyala sighed, "Dynoom is getting more like that these days..."

 The other girl clenched her fists.
-"Well," she said desperately, "let's decide, you and I, alone.
-Or if you won't, I will."
+"Well," she said desperately, "let's decide, you and I, alone."

 "Yes!
 I say we should hide the Daon.
-I say, don't let the Glomb get both Noad and Daon into his clutches at once, while they're both weak and sick.
+I say, don't let the Glomb get both Noad and Daon into his clutches at once.
+Not while they're both weak and sick.
 What say you?"

 "You're not sure, though, are you?" evaded Hyala.
 "I wanted a second opinion which isn't mine..."